A moving memoir from Mervyn Peake's daughter.

 Clare Peake's is not a misery memoir but something much harder to write, and much more moving: she has written a happy one. - The Tablet

-Clare Penate (nee Peake) was born on the island of Sark, but has lived in London all her life.
-She has worked as a bookseller, flower-seller, waitress, child-minder, nursery school teacher and maid.
-She has three children, one being the singer Jack Penate, and one grand-child.
-She reads, goes to the cinema, listens to music, and hand-makes patchwork quilts.
+Clare Peake was born on Sark but has lived in London all her life.
+She has had a variety of jobs from flower-seller to nursery-school teacher.
+She has three children, including singer-songwriter Jack Penate, and one grand-child.
+She reads, goes to the cinema, listens to music and hand-makes patchwork quilts.